awsdocs/aws-codecommit-user-guide/doc_source/how-to-update-pull-request.md

 # Update a pull request<a name="how-to-update-pull-request"></a>

+You can update a pull request with further code changes by pushing commits to the source branch of an open pull request\.
+For more information, see [Create a commit in AWS CodeCommit](how-to-create-commit.md)\.

 You can use the AWS CodeCommit console or the AWS CLI to update the title or description of a pull request\.
-You might want to update the pull request because:
+You might want to update the pull request title or description because:
 + Other users don't understand the description, or the original title is misleading\.
 + You want the title or description to reflect changes made to the source branch of an open pull request\.

 ## Update a pull request \(console\)<a name="how-to-update-pull-request-console"></a>

 You can use the CodeCommit console to update the title and description of a pull request in an CodeCommit repository\.
+To update the code in the pull request, push commits to the source branch of an open pull request\.

 1. Open the CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.